cfpb/design-manual/ui-toolkit/pagination.md

 <div class="content-50 content-first">

-Pagination allows a user to browse through pages of search results, archives or any other kind of continuous content.
-Choosing pagination or infinite scrolling is subjective to the amount of content on a page, but should be implemented consistently across pages.
+Pagination allows a user to browse through pages of search results, blog posts, or other collections of content.
 {: class="lead-in"}

 </div>